 - book your free e-scooter training with Lime

 - book your free e-scooter training with Voi

 Monitoring and evaluation

 We will be closely monitoring the trial.
-If it does not meet the needs of residents and businesses, we will be able to stop taking part in the trial.
-If you would like to provide the council with feedback about the trial, please email firstname.lastname@example.org.
+If it does not meet the needs of residents and businesses, we will stop taking part in the trial.
+If you would like give feedback on the trial, email email@example.com.

 For more information about the trial visit TfL's website.